Search for a recipe

 Cardamom powder - 1/4 tsp

-butter – 1 tbsp
+Ghee/ butter - 1 tbsp

 Saffron - 1/8 tsp

-How to make Almond Burfi using almond flour with step by step pictures :
+How to make Almond Burfi using almond flour with step-by-step pictures :

 • Continue cooking and stir once in a while

-• Once the almond mixture starts bubbling add butter and continue cooking
+• Once the almond mixture starts bubbling, add butter and continue cooking

 • Switch off when the mixture becomes like a mass and leaves the pan.
 Transfer immediately to the greased plate

 Pls.
-Follow TMF social media for recipes updates,
+Follow TMF social media for recipe updates,

 Facebook | Instagram | Pinterest | Twitter | Youtube